Torii Mototada: Death

 With the death of Toyotomi Hideyoshi in 1598, the remainder of the Council of Five Elders & the rest of the Toyotomi government had Mōri Terumoto as its titular head, though he stayed entrenched in Osaka Castle so leadership fell to Mitsunari in the field.
 In August 1600, Mototada was forewarned by spies that an army of 40,000 battle-hardened followers of Toyotomi Hideyori, now under Mitsunari, formed a coalition against Tokugawa and were annihilating everything in their path on their march to Fushimi Castle.
-Date Matsamune, by Tokugawa Ieyasu's order, was holding off forces in the North against Uesugi Kagekatsu while Ieyasu was racing east to Edo to gather his forces, but he needed time.
+Date Masamune, by Tokugawa Ieyasu's order, was holding off forces in the North against Uesugi Kagekatsu while Ieyasu was racing east to Edo to gather his forces, but he needed time.
 All Ieyasu's hopes rested on the fate of his castle at Fushimi, a fortress that controlled all roads that led east.
 Torii Mototada and his 1800 men garrison were badly outnumbered, and it should be mentioned that escape for the men inside was still possible.

 In an act of loyalty to his lord Tokugawa Ieyasu, Torii chose to remain behind, honoring his friend & lord's request, pledging that he and his bastion would fight to the very end.
 When Ishida Mitsunari's army of 40,000 attacked, perhaps the greatest and most noble accomplishment in all of samurai history took place.
 Despite the insurmountable odds that Torii Mototada & his men faced, they defended Fushimi Castle for 12 days killing several thousands of Mitsunari's army.
 They fought until there were only 10 of them left and committed ritual suicide.

 In a last statement addressed to his son Torii Tadamasa, Mototada described how his family served the Tokugawa for generations and how his own brother had been killed in battle.
 In the letter, Torii stated that he considered it an honor to die first so that he might give courage to the rest of the Tokugawa warriors.
 He envisioned Tokugawa's reign would remain far off into the future.
 He requested that his son raise his siblings to serve the Tokugawa clan "In both ascent and decline" and to remain humble desiring neither lordship nor monetary reward.
 When the order was given, the two lifelong friends, Torii Mototada and Tokugawa Ieyasu parted ways sadly knowing that they would never see each other again:

 "It is not the Way of the Warrior to be shamed and avoid death even under circumstances that are not particularly important ...
 For myself, I am resolved to make a stand within the castle and to die a quick death.
 It would not take much trouble to break through a part of their numbers and escape, no matter how many tens of thousands of horsemen approached for the attack or by how many columns we were surrounded.
 But that is not the true meaning of being a warrior, and it would be difficult to account as loyalty.
 Rather, I will stand off the forces of the entire country here, and ... die a resplendent death."